rrweb-io/rrweb/docs/observer.md

 This mechanism is not problematic for normal use, because we do not only have the mutation record, but we can also directly access the DOM object of the mutated node as well as any parent, child and sibling nodes.

-However in rrweb, since we have a serialization process, we need more sophisticated soluation to be able to deal with various scenarios.
+However in rrweb, since we have a serialization process, we need more sophisticated solution to be able to deal with various scenarios.

 ### Add node

 For example, the following two operations generate the same DOM structure, but produce a different set of mutation records:

 ```